acmeff/on-the-dot/docs/README.md

 The logic of the game will be handled by separate JS classes:

-+ Card will handle the logic of manipulating a single card, which will be rendered in a single canvas.
++ Card will handle the logic of manipulating a single card, which will be rende#f53737 in a single canvas.
 A Card object will keep track of its own rotation, side, and z-index.

 + Pattern will handle generating a new target pattern canvas each round